anuragiam/InterviewTest/README.md

 # How to run-

--Run 'npm install' to install the libraries.
+- Run 'npm install' to install the libraries.

--After all the libraries are intalled
+- After all the libraries are intalled

--Run 'npm start' to run the application
+- Run 'npm start' to run the application